DenOue27DA/Data-Predictive_Analysis/README.md

 # Data-Predictive_Analysis
-R Coding from SAIT Course
+This repository consists of R Coding from SAIT Course for Predictive Analysis
+## Example of second heading